 Joseph, 15, comes from a very poor family in rural Rwanda.
-Last year he did odd jobs before school for cash to help his mother pay the schooling costs for himself and his sister.
+He used to undertake odd jobs before school so he could earn enough money to cover the school fees of him and his sister.

 Then, Teach A Man To Fish started working with students and teachers at Joseph’s school in Rwanda to set up a real business.
 Joseph immediately joined the Liba School business team and with 29 other students started learning exciting new practical skills.
 In 6 months, the school poultry business was selling eggs and chickens to local cafes.
 The income bought school books and uniforms for poorer students.

 Joseph learnt about running a successful business and about poultry and egg production through his school’s poultry business.
 This year Joseph set up his own small business with just three chickens.
 Joseph uses the income he gets from selling 21 eggs every week to pay for school books and shoes for himself and his sister.

 of student entrepreneurs who left school in Uganda 2015/2016 found a decent job or set up their own business within 3 months.

 of graduates from La Bastilla, Nicaragua 2015 are in further education, have a decent job or have set up their own profit-making business